Close Menu

 Then show them, through your actions, what living those values actually looks like.

-It reminded me that kids don’t really learn respect from our lectures; they learn it from acting it out and watching each other.
+They learn it by acting it out and watching each other.

 What Corporate Training Taught Me About Parenting